Logo lettering Musikverein isolated dark blue

 © Stephan Trierenberg

 “Take this, my dear Johannes, as a memorial booklet from your friend Clara Schumann”.
-She wrote it herself as a dedication on the first page, under the first dried bouquet in this album, which she gave him on Christmas Eve, 1854.
+She wrote it herself as a dedication on the first page, directly under the first dried bouquet in this album, which she gave him on Christmas Eve 1854.
 It was a memorable Christmas that was celebrated in Schumann’s apartment.
 Because he was missing.
-In March 1854, Robert Schumann was admitted to a psychiatric institution at his request.
-Behind institutional walls, he disappeared into silence.
+In March 1854, Robert Schumann had been taken to a psychiatric institution at his own request.
+He disappeared behind the walls of the institution in silence.
 Clara heard nothing from him, not a word for months.
 Then – finally – a sign!
 Schumann had picked flowers in the asylum garden and cryptically remarked that they already knew who they were for.
 So they went to Clara, who pounced on the silent messengers to greet them as the “first sign of love”.

 But now, in December 1854, there were flowers for him too: the 21-year-old Johannes Brahms, who had rushed to Düsseldorf to help Clara in her distress.
-He had come as a helper and comforter; he was allowed to feel like a friend.
-But it wasn’t that simple; it wasn’t that clear; his feelings pushed him off course – literally, even when he broke off a train journey through southern Germany in the summer of 1854 head over heels to return to her in a hurry.
+He had come as a helper and comforter, he was allowed to feel like a friend.
+But it wasn’t that simple, it wasn’t that clear, his feelings pushed him off course – literally, even when he broke off a train journey through southern Germany in the summer of 1854 head over heels to return to her in a hurry.
 And she?
 When she returned home to Düsseldorf for Christmas 1854, she confided in her diary: “… I had longed for Johannes endlessly!”
 Shouldn’t this feeling be called something else?
-Clara ensured this in the dedication of the flower album, which she presented as a “friend”.
-But Brahms dared to speak when he wrote to her in the summer of 1855: “… keep me dear, I love you very much!”
+Clara made sure of this in the dedication of the flower album, which she presented as a “friend”.
+Brahms, however, dared to use the word when he wrote to her in the summer of 1855: “… keep me dear, I love you very much!”
 Clara was in Detmold at the time, spending several days at the princely court.
-There, she collected three bouquets for him: delicate arrangements with blue ribbons and pink bows, tied for Johannes and collected in Clara’s flower album.
+There she collected three bouquets for him: delicate arrangements with blue ribbons and pink bows, tied for Johannes and recorded in Clara’s flower album.

 Isn’t that what an album like this is all about?
-That what is so fleeting is pressed, dried and made permanent there: love, indeed life itself – fleeting “like the grass flowers”.
-Brahms later found the music for this in his “German Requiem” in the biblical text in Luther’s German: “The grass has withered and the flower has fallen.”
-But he kept Clara’s flower album as a sign of a love that eluded transience: through transformation.
-After Robert’s death, they did not become a couple – Clara and Johannes remained alone so that they could continue to be devoted to each other, connected by the music they played to each other.
+That what is in truth so fleeting is pressed, dried and made permanent: love, indeed life itself – transient “like the flowers of the grass”.
+Brahms later found the music for this in his “German Requiem” on the biblical text in Luther’s German: “The grass has withered and the flower has fallen.”
+However, he kept Clara’s flower album as a sign of a love that eluded the ephemeral: through transformation.
+After Robert’s death, they did not become a couple – Clara and Johannes remained alone in order to remain devoted to each other, connected by the music they played to each other.

-Love was allowed to speak in this language of subtle cyphers and intimate signs.
-This is precisely what music can do like no other art: to be meaningful without getting caught up in the treacherous directness of words, to allow vibrations that can remain a secret.
+Love was allowed to speak in this language of subtle ciphers and intimate signs.
+This is precisely what music is able to do like no other art: to be meaningful without getting caught up in the treacherous directness of words, to allow vibrations that can remain a secret.

 © Stephan Trierenberg